backup-p/BeTheHero/README.md

 ## 💻 Project

-Aircnc is a project that aims to connect companies that want to open spots and developers looking for a place to exchange ideas with devs, get to know the company and work there for a period.
+BeTheHero is a project that aims to connect people who want to make monetary contributions to NGOs (non-governmental organizations) that need help.

 ## 🔖 Layout